 EBay and Amazon both have recorded strong sales gains each day starting with Thanksgiving, ChannelAdvisor said.
 Transactions on mobile devices have accounted for more than 30 percent of the total each day, the Morrisville, North Carolina- based tracking company said.

-Victor Anthony, an analyst at Topeka Capital Markets Inc., and Gene Munster, an analyst at Piper Jaffray & Co., released positive research notes based on online sales data from ChannelAdvisor and ComScore Inc. (SCOR)
+Victor Anthony, an analyst at Topeka Capital Markets Inc., and Gene Munster, an analyst at Piper Jaffray & Co., released positive research notes based on online sales data from ChannelAdvisor and ComScore Inc. (SCOR:US)

 EBay is an investor in ChannelAdvisor, according to the company’s blog.